triton-inference-server/server/docs/customization_guide/compose.md

 CPU-only containers are not yet available for customization.
 Please see [build documentation](build.md) for instructions to build a full CPU-only container.
-When including TensorFlow or PyTorch backends in the composed container, an additional `gpu-min` container is needed since this container provided the CUDA stubs and runtime dependencies which are not provided in the CPU only min container.
+When including PyTorch backend in the composed container, an additional `gpu-min` container is needed since this container provided the CUDA stubs and runtime dependencies which are not provided in the CPU only min container.